DaveSkender/Stock.Indicators.Api/docs/pages/home.md

 ---
-title: Stock Indicators API
+title: API Docs | Stock Indicators
 description: >-
   Transform financial market prices into technical analysis insights with this self-hosted .NET API.
 permalink: /
 layout: base
-lazy-images: true
 ---

 <h1 style="display:none;">{{ page.title }}</h1>
+<h2>Reputable and extensible indicators</h2>

-**Stock Indicators API** is a self-hosted REST API that converts stock quotes into .
-It provides a language agnostic interface to our [popular indicators library](https://dotnet.stockindicators.dev).
-Both the library and this API are build with the latest .NET technology and can be hosted almost anywhere.
-Send in historical price quotes and get back desired indicators such as moving averages, Relative Strength Index, Stochastic Oscillator, Parabolic SAR, etc.  Nothing more.
+**Stock Indicators API** is a self-hosted REST API that converts financial market price quotes into trade indicators.
+It's a language agnostic HTTP interface to our [popular NuGet library](https://dotnet.stockindicators.dev).
+Both the library and this API are built with the latest .NET technology.
+It can be hosted in almost any environment and operating system (Linux, Windows, MacOS, etc.).

 Explore more information: